jeremdesno/ticket-master-project/README.md

 ```
 The time period can be changed in the integration service.

-Then run the following command to sync the data to the events and eventSessions tables:
+Then run the following command to sync the data to the events and eventSessions tables aswell as to the elasticsearch index:
 ```
 ts-node scripts/sync-events-and-sessions.ts
 ```